-The effect of trade on wages also varies across firms.
-Trade openness increases competition and makes the least productive firms die or shirk (Melitz 2003).
+Trade openness increases competition and makes the least productive firms die or shrink (Melitz, 2003).
 Supporting this hypothesis, Menezes-Filho and Muendler (2011) document large employment declines in the least productive firms in response to trade liberalisation in Brazil in the 1990s.
 Amiti and Davis (2012) show that Indonesia's tariff cuts in the 1990s reduced wages in firms competing with imports while increasing wages among exporters.
-A large literature has shown that firm fixed effects account for a large part of the variation in wages observed within industries (Card et al. 2013, Song et al. 2016, Barth et al. 2018, Alvarez et al. 2018).
+In Adao et al. (2022), novel data linking firms and employees with trade data reveal that an increase in trade results in an overall incidence that is pro-rich, increasing inequality between high- and middle-income workers and low-income workers.
+A large literature has shown that firm fixed effects account for a large part of the variation in wages observed within industries (Card et al., 2013; Song et al., 2016; Barth et al., 2018; Alvarez et al., 2018).
 Depending on the firm they join, workers can earn significantly different wages.
 Helpman et al. (2016) find that most of the wage inequality generated by trade shocks in Brazil comes from changes in the wage gap between workers with similar characteristics, in the same industry, but employed in different firms.
+If trade is not driving inclusive growth, policymakers can think about supporting firms with certain characteristics or making complementary investments in workers across skill levels to facilitate a more even distribution of the gains from trade.

 Trade impacts welfare through more than just employment and wages.
 By increasing competition and allowing consumers to buy goods from cheaper countries, trade also reduces prices and increases product variety.
-While these effects are clear, evidence on the distributional impact of trade openness on consumer welfare is rare.
+While these effects are clear, evidence of the distributional impact of trade openness on consumer welfare is rare.
 Fagjelbaum and Khandelwal (2016) argue that the poor in the US benefit more from trade, as they spend more on imported goods relative to their income.
 By contrast, using consumer expenditure survey data from the US, Borusyak and Jaravel (2018) find that the expenditure distributional effect of the gains from trade is neutral.
-These effects may be slightly different in developing countries, where the poor rely heavily on crops that may not be traded on international markets.
+These effects may be slightly different in low and middle-income countries, where the poor rely heavily on crops that may not be traded on international markets.

-In a recent paper, Artuc et al. (2019) measure the overall effect-from employment to consumption-of trade policy in developing countries.
-They investigate both the welfare gains and distributional impact of trade across 54 developing countries.
-While trade openness creates an income-inequality trade-off, imposing structure on the social welfare function associated with inequality, they conclude that the majority of developing countries would still be better off by reducing protectionism.
+There is contrasting empirical analysis on who benefits from trade openness on net-i.e. combining both the income and consumption sides-with evidence of differential impacts being felt across individuals dependent on geography, employment status, and consumption bundles.
+Artuc et al. (2019) measure the overall effect-from employment to consumption- of trade policy in low- and middle-income countries.
+They investigate both the welfare gains and distributional impact of trade across 54 low- and middle-income countries.
+While trade openness creates an income-inequality trade-off, imposing structure on the social welfare function associated with inequality, they conclude that the majority of low- and middle-income countries would still be better off by reducing protectionism.
+Atkin and Donaldson (2015) find that even with lower international trade barriers, intranational trade costs may bottleneck the gains from trade, leaving many of the most rural consumers without welfare gains.